Tailwind CSS Color Palette Generator

 Frequently Asked Questions

-Common questions about generating accessible colour palettes with WCAG contrast compliance.
+Common questions about generating Tailwind CSS color palettes with WCAG contrast compliance.

-Tailwind CSS ships with a gorgeous colour palette, but not every shade meets WCAG AA contrast when placed on your background.
-Light shades like blue-200 on white give a ratio well below the 4.5:1 threshold for body text.
-That means parts of your colour scale are unusable for accessible text — unless you adjust them.
+Tailwind CSS ships with a gorgeous color palette, but not every shade meets WCAG AA contrast when placed on your background.
+Light shades like blue-200 on white give a contrast ratio well below the 4.5:1 threshold for body text.
+That means parts of your Tailwind color scale are unusable for accessible text, unless you adjust them.

-This tool takes any Tailwind colour family (or a custom hue) and generates all 11 shades with contrast-checked results against your background.
+This color palette generator takes any Tailwind CSS color family (or a custom hue) and generates all 11 shades with contrast-checked results against your background.
 When auto-fix is enabled, shades that fail AA get their lightness shifted just enough to pass, keeping the palette visually coherent while meeting accessibility requirements.

 How to use the generated palette